kylepott/blog/content/posts/2018-04-11-the-password-ladder.markdown.md

-5. If there is data loss or ex-filtration, it is much more likely to come from an internal actor's intentional or unintentional activities (mis-configurations, forgetting to encrypt, copying the whole file instead of one record, etc.).
+5. If there is data loss or ex-filtration, it is much more likely to come from an internal actor's intentional or unintentional activities (misconfigurations, forgetting to encrypt, copying the whole file instead of one record, etc.).